 Programme grants involve a programme of inter-connected research projects, which could include feasibility studies, systematic reviews, trials, process evaluations, and qualitative studies.
 The PCTU collaborates in a considerable number of NIHR Programme Grants for Applied Research.
 These grants are awarded to research groups who can demonstrate an outstanding track record of achievement in applied health research and have potential to deliver research findings that will benefit patients and the NHS within the relatively near future.

-Systematic reviews are literature reviews that collect and critically analyses multiple research studies or papers, using systematic methods selected a priori.
+Systematic reviews are literature reviews that collect and critically analyses multiple research studies or papers, using systematic methods selected a priority.
 Most commonly they are designed to provide a complete summary of current literature relevant to a research question.
 Systematic reviews of randomized controlled trials are key in the practice of evidence-based medicine.

 IPD (Individual participant data) meta-analysis is a specific type of systematic review.
 Rather than extracting summary (aggregate) data from study publications or from investigators, the original research data are sought directly from the researchers responsible for each study.
 These data can then be re-analysed centrally and combined, if appropriate, in meta-analyses.